Amanda Knox has said she wants to visit the grave of murdered British student Meredith Kercher.

 “I have no doubts that on the other side there is a story of pain and loss and enormous mistrust but in the end it is also one of hope and the opportunity to live life.
 Something Meredith will never have and something we can never share with her.
 Meredith is the victim in this tragic case.”

-Leeds University student Miss Kercher was found with her throat slashed in her bedroom at the house she shared with American Miss Knox in November 2007.
+The Leeds University student was found with her throat slashed in her bedroom at the house she shared with Knox in Nov 2007.

 Prosecutors claimed she was the victim of a drug-fuelled sex game gone awry.

-Miss Knox and Mr Sollecito have consistently protested their innocence and claim they were not even in the apartment on the night Miss Kercher died.
+Knox and Sollecito have consistently protested their innocence and claim they were not even in the apartment on the night.

-The case mounted against them by prosecutors was ripped apart by the Italian appeals court which noted that the murder weapon was never found, DNA tests were faulty and prosecutors provided no motive for murder.
+The case against them was ripped apart by the Italian appeals court which noted that the murder weapon was never found, DNA tests were faulty, and prosecutors provided no motive for murder.